 For greater clarity, if measurement data for the interval required for “Actual Consumption” is missing (i.e. measurement data was not submitted), C&I HDR Baselinei - Actual Consumptioni, in the above formula is 0.

 Capacity Charge Assessment for Residential HDRs:

-A residential HDR resource will be deemed to have failed to provide capacity if the following condition is true for the test activation event:
+A residential HDR resource will be deemed to have failed to provide capacity if the following condition is true for the capacity auction capacity test activation: